singh-swayam/QA_Trainee_Task_Part1/DAY 3/self-review-note.md

 ## Key Learnings

-- POM makes tests significantly easier to read and maintain — when a locator changes, it changes in one place only
+- POM makes tests significantly easier to read and maintain, when a locator changes, it changes in one place only
 - TypeScript's `readonly` on locators prevents accidental reassignment inside methods
-- Playwright's strict mode is a feature, not a bug — it forces you to write precise locators
+- Playwright's strict mode is a feature, not a bug, it forces you to write precise locators
 - Debugging with the trace viewer is far more effective than adding console logs